jojogilx/explodingKittensScala/README.md

 > Fix bug causing the last player to join not communicating properly ✔

 ## 3rd milestone:
-> Forbid players from joining with the same ID
+> Forbid players from joining with the same ID ✔
 >
-> Rooms each hosting their game
+> System is accepting input from all players fix
 >
+> Rooms each hosting their game ✔
+>
-> Players create and join a room by id for 2-5 # players
+> Players create and join a room by id for 2-5 # players ✔
 >
 > Include card description with help command